 BEFORE COMING TO THE WORKSHOP

 In order for everyone to get maximum benefit out of the Workshop, it is vital that you come prepared.
 We have used our best judgment in assigning you works that are challenging but within your abilities; your responsibility now is to the other players in your two groups.
 Study not only your parts, but the pieces as a whole, from the score.
 (YouTube has many videos of scores that scroll along to an audio recording.)
 Learn your parts carefully, taking them to a teacher or coach if necessary.
 You should be able to play your parts through with a recording before you come to the Workshop, even if not every note is perfectly in place.
-It's all about the ensemble, and your six other partners will be depending on you.
+It's all about the ensemble, and your partners will be depending on you.
 Many of our musicians try to have sessions on their assigned pieces with other players before arriving (or even with each other if logistically possible).

 To "come prepared" also means that you are flexible.
 Your fingerings and bowings, whether they came from a teacher, your own practice, or the printed part, may need alteration for the good of the group and its interpretation.
-You should of course listen to recordings of your repertoire, but you should not insist on something in rehearsal simply because you heard some famous group do it; all musical decisions must be jointly made by the four of you, in consultation with your coach.
+And while you should of course listen to recordings of your repertoire, you should not insist on something in rehearsal simply because you heard some famous group do it; all musical decisions must be jointly made by the four of you, in consultation with your coach.

 PREPARING YOUR PARTS

 You must also arrive with your parts properly marked.
 With the availability of public-domain music free through the internet, you can access most standard repertoire immediately without everyone having to buy sets of parts.
 And since it will often be the case that there is more than one edition in use within a group, it is particularly important that you begin with correctly-marked music.
-Once you receive your assignments, it's a good idea to contact your colleagues to discuss editions and any possible issues.
+Once you receive your assignments, it'd be a good idea to contact your colleagues to discuss editions and any possible issues.

 - Count only measures with downbeats.
 In other words, count only those measures where, if you were counting out loud, you would start with "one".
 Watch for these situations: